WithIO/CodeGuidelines/source/approved-stacks.md

 Please however use SCSS and not SASS syntax, as Prettier can handle the former but not the latter.

+### Webpack

+To build JS, CSS, minify and other front-end shenanigans, please use Webpack.
+It's a bit complicated to configure but:

+-   For Wagtail projects you can find examples in previous projects
+-   For Nuxt projects, Nuxt handles the Webpack configuration on its own

+## Recommended stacks

+Let's talk about the recommended combinations of stacks for different kinds of projects.

+### Content website

+For a purely content-oriented website, let's use a regular Wagtail stack:

+-   Django for the base
+-   Wagtail for the CMS
+-   Webpack to compile static assets
+-   SCSS for the style pre-processor
+-   Vue to handle small dynamic behaviors

+### Advanced content website

+If your website needs to have content but also advanced interactive parts that will require a lot of JavaScript, it is best to give up the vanilla Wagtail implementation and to make it headless.
+This way you can implement most of the front-end with Vue directly.

+-   Django for the base
+-   Wagtail for the CMS
+-   DRF for the API layer
+-   Nuxt and Vue to handle front-end code
+-   SCSS for the style pre-processor

+Making Wagtail headless is not a standardized procedure yet.
+You can have a look at what was done in TFS and ActiveSeed.
+The base idea is:

+-   Generate HTML code using Django templates (because it's simpler to generate the content with a direct access to the DB or the ability to generate thumbnails on the fly)
+-   Let the Nuxt app get this code through an API
+-   Compile the HTML code into a Vue template
+-   Stitch up a Vue component on the fly
+-   Render that component inside the Nuxt app

+It comes with many small issues but most of them are resolved by proxying 100% of the Wagtail app through the Nuxt proxy.
+This way cookies and sessions can be consistent from page to page (as opposed to having the admin on a separate domain).

+### Light-weight front-end app

+If your front-end app doesn't need an API, it makes sense to generate it as a static Nuxt app.
+In that case you would use:

+-   Nuxt as a base
+-   Nuxt Content to manage potential content (blog posts, etc).
+Let's note that to change the content you need to create Markdown files in the code.
+But still, you get some API to filter, sort, render the content so that's fairly convenient.
+-   SCSS as a style pre-processor

+Let's note here that this kind of app is best deployed on a static host like Netlify or straight out into a S3 bucket.
+This procedure is not standardized yet though.

+### Web app

+If you're doing a full web app, then it's pretty straightforward:

+-   Django for the base
+-   DRF for the API layer
+-   Nuxt and Vue to handle front-end code
+-   SCSS for the style pre-processor

 ## Approbation procedure

 Any tool you want to use can be considered.
 Even if it's not in the pre-approved